mlcommons/r2-downloader/README.md

 - **Linux & macOS:** Works natively with built-in bash
 - **Windows with WSL:** Use Windows Subsystem for Linux (recommended)
 - **Windows with Cygwin:** For users who don't have WSL and want a lightweight bash environment, you can use our cygwin+wget installer utility.
+- **Container Image:** For users who don't want to install dependencies or run the script natively, you can use our container image.

 ### Requirements